CloudComputingProject-2022/Data_visualization_and_analysis_tool_for_telemetry_data/README.md

 # Cloud-based data visualization and analysis tool for telemetry data
-An naive data visualization and analysis tool for F1 on board telemetry data.
+A naive data visualization and analysis tool for F1 on board telemetry data.

 <div id="top"></div>